-Nathan Adrian is a five-time Olympic gold medalist and one of the most decorated American sprinters of his generation.
-He’s earned the United States 32 medals (20 gold) in major international competition and has played key roles in some of the fastest relay teams in history — including gold-medal-winning 4 x 100 Meter Freestyle Relay performances at three consecutive Olympic Games.
+Nathan Adrian is an eight-time Olympic medalist and one of the most decorated American sprinters of his generation.
+He has played key roles in some of the fastest relay teams in history — including gold-medal-winning 4x100-meter freestyle relay performances at three consecutive Olympic Games.

-From 2008 to 2017, he won gold at World Championships, Pan Pacific Championships, or the Olympics every year but one.
+From 2008 to 2019, he won gold at World Championships, Pan Pacific Championships, or the Olympics every year but one.
 Adrian has 16 World Championships medals (LCM) to his name (10 gold, four silver and two bronze).

 For more on Nathan's swimming career, click here.